zenglenn42/inversion-of-control/README.md

 ### [singlePeer Expansion Reducer](#contents)

-Finally, I implement the recursive analog of the `singleReducer` that allows at most a single item to be expanded at any one time.
+Finally, I implement the recursive analog of the `singleExpandedReducer` that allows at most a single item to be expanded at any one time.
 I amend this to allow a single _peer_ item to be visible at a time:

 <h5>&nbsp;</h5>